Dinma-Faith-zz/budget_app/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/d2ndjim/budget-app/issues).
+Feel free to check the [issues page](https://github.com/d2ndjim/budget-app/issues)

 ## Show your support

 Give a ⭐️ if you like this project!

+## Acknowledgments

+The design has been inspired by: [Gregoire Vella on Behance](https://www.behance.net/gregoirevella)

 ## 📝 License